Pavlo Lapshyn (L) killed Mohammed Saleem as part of his plan to to “increase racial conflict” in the area (West Midlands Police)

 A white supremacist terrorist who admitted murdering a Muslim pensioner and plotting three explosives devices at mosques in the West Midlands has been sentenced to life in jail.

 Pavlo Lapshyn, 25, admitted to stabbing grandfather Mohammed Saleem as he returned home from evening prayers in Small Heath, Birmingham on 29 April.
 He also pleaded guilty to planting three explosive devices near mosques in Walsall, Wolverhampton and Tipton.

-He had only been in the UK for five days by the time he killed Saleem by stabbing him three times in the back.
+Lapshyn, had only been in the UK for five days before he committed the murder.

 Lapshyn planted the first of his improvised explosive devices (IED) - hidden in a child's lunchbox - by gates outside Walsall's Aisha Mosque in Rutter Street on 21 June.
 Seven days later he detonated an IED on a roundabout near Wolverhampton Central Mosque.